splunk/public-o11y-docs/sp-oncall/user-roles/team-admin-setup.rst

 The Team Admin permission is an Enterprise level feature and can be assigned to Splunk On-Call users on a team-by-basis.
-A User may be promoted to a Team Admin role from the Users list within a team.
-Once promoted to Team Admin, that User has permissions to manage all aspects of that team.
+A User may be promoted to a Team Admin role from the user list within a team.
+Once promoted to Team Admin, that uiser has permissions to manage all aspects of that team.

 .. note:: The Team Admin role is not related to role-based access control (RBAC).
 It is an additional role that allows a user additional permissions compared to other users on that team.